 Rather than attempting to have a presence on every social media platform, it is better to pick the best platforms specifically for your business.
 If you pick just a couple, you can concentrate on creating engaging content.
 By picking any more, you risk spreading yourself too thin trying to be all things to all people.
-Elements to bare in mind when deciding are; age of the users, type of businesses on each platform and where your type of audience will connect best with your business.
+Elements to bear in mind when deciding are; the age of the users, the type of businesses on each platform and where your type of audience will connect best with your business.
 Below, I have picked out the four most popular platforms but there are others to consider.
 Here are some descriptions of each platform for you to decide which suits you best:

 Facebook users are 19-49 years old3.
 This is the broadest age range to share one social media app which means Facebook remains the most popular platform for business pages.
 Instagram and Facebook are linked together for ease of posting which can be very helpful.
 However, I would always caution that each platform is slightly different so ensure you examine your audience on each platform separately and decide on your content accordingly.
 The benefits of Facebook are the ability to share your articles directly from your website and a snippet to draw people to view the article and increase your website views.
 Facebook is also a good customer support area and often a place people will go to message a business directly.